Why These Principles Work

 - Expiring bonuses tied to a real event

 Avoid: Countdown timers that reset on refresh.
 "Only 3 left!" on a digital product.
 Any urgency you wouldn't be comfortable explaining to a journalist.
+For a full breakdown of what authentic urgency looks like, the urgency tactics guide covers each pattern with examples.

 7. Unity